GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Use Case'>System Use Case</A><BR>System Use Case: The System Use Cases are a table of content of the services provided by the System of Interest to its System Actors.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Use-Case'>System Use Case</A><BR>System Use Case: The System Use Cases are a table of content of the services provided by the System of Interest to its System Actors.
 A System Use Case is only the abstract of the depicted System behavior and represents the purpose.
 While the main System of Interest interaction actors participating in this Use Case are identified, the behavior itself is specified by a Use Case Activity,
 Note: The intended use (and also misuse in so called "black use cases") of the System of Interest is captured in free text; story telling at a coarse level of detail which is understandable to Customers (non engineering stakeholders in general).<BR></html>